yig/pyqt-colorpicker/README.md

    color = getColor()
    ```

-To get a callback whenever the user changes the active color, create
+To get a callback whenever the user changes the active color, create an instance of the ColorPicker and connect a callback function:

 ```
 from labcolorpicker import ColorPicker, rgb2lab